Michael Lew (playwright)

-Michael (Mike) Lew is a Chinese-American playwright most renown for his works Teenage Dick, and Tiger Style!.
-He acquired his B.A. at Yale University in 2003, double majoring in Theatre (directing) and English (writing), then proceeded to get his artist diploma in playwriting at the Juilliard school in 2003.
+Michael (Mike) Lew is a Chinese-American playwright best known for his works Teenage Dick, and Tiger Style!.
+He earned a B.A. at Yale University in 2003, double majoring in Theatre (directing) and English (writing), then proceeded to get his artist diploma in playwriting at the Juilliard school in 2003.
 He is the co-director of Ma-Yi Writers Lab, the largest theatre company in the United States that aims to help Asian American writers produce and develop plays, and is on a 3-year fellowship at Ma-Yi through the Mellon Foundation.

 Early life

 As a child, Lew was not a huge fan of theatre, claiming in an interview with The Dramatist that he in fact "associated theatre with shame" for the longest time.
 Some of his early experiences with theatre happened in college, where he started watching independent student theatre productions at his school on weekends, and fell in love with the community of people that worked together.
 While he was working as an assistant director of a play, he was offered by the artistic director to join the Ma-Yi Writers' Lab in 2005, where he met his wife and fellow playwright Rehana Mirza.

 Lew and Mirza began to get involved in each other's work over the years, their heated discussions and disparity in writing styles gradually bringing them closer.
 Lew chose Mirza as the person who has had the biggest impact on his career, mainly because the different perspectives they share as Asian-Americans playwrights and the way they discuss various topics have influenced his writing profoundly.
 He soon became the co-director of the Ma-Yi Writers' Lab in 2010, and married Mirza a year later at the Museum of Contemporary Art San Diego.